UdayJaju24/dashboard/README.md

       getActivities();
     }, []);
   ```
-- How Data is fetched on localhost
+- How Data is fetched on localhost:-

     We use Axios for data fetching(ALready installed in Step 2).
 And below code is used to fetch data.
   - Create src/services/api.ts